aacl2023-srw/aacl2023-srw.github.io/camera_ready.md

 As a central venue of publication for our community, please prioritize the accessibility of your final version.
 The Diversity & Inclusion committee for ACL2020 has outlined some tips on how to do this: https://acl2020.org/blog/accessibility-for-camera-ready/

-In addition, the D&I chairs for AACL-IJCNLP 2020 are working with Grammarly to help authors improve their writing, They have a form for authors to fill in if they need some assistance, which is available here.
+In addition, the D&I chairs for AACL-IJCNLP 2020 SRW are working with Grammarly to help authors improve their writing, They have a form for authors to fill in if they need some assistance, which is available here.
 You can contact them via emails xiangyuduan@suda.edu.cn and tirthankar.slg@gmail.com for more details.

 ## Where do appendices and supplemental material go?
 Supplemental material can be divided into two types: appendices and non-readable supplemental material.